githubpanchali/P-Unix-assignment/UNIX_Assignment_Panchali final.md

 1. This file has 15 column
 2. File size is 49 K
-3. There are 984 words in this file
+3. There are 984 lines in this file
 4. We can see the SNP ID, Marker ID, Chromosome, position etc from the code

 or